-An unusual recipe for apple, cherry and celeriac flapjacks.
-A great way to get an extra portion of veg into your diet.
+Got a celeriac you don't know what to do with?
+Try this unusual recipe for apple, cherry and celeriac flapjacks.
+They're a great way to get an extra portion of veg into your diet.
+Suitable for vegans.

 However - I promise you it actually works.